martinpfannemueller/ACSOS2020-Supplementary-Material/Enhancing_a_Communication_System_with_Adaptive_Behavior_using_REACT/README.md

 ## Running the example

-For running the example on an Ubuntu machine setup your Python 3 environment by installing the ZeroC-Ice Python dependency:
+For running the example on an Ubuntu machine setup your Python 3 environment by installing the ZeroC-Ice Python dependency.
+For building the ZeroC Ice Python package dependency you need gcc and some development headers.
+On Ubuntu you need to run `sudo apt-get install build-essential libssl-dev libbz2-dev`

+Then you can install the Python dependency:

 `pip install -r Python-Interface/requirements.txt`